Reviewing Life Experiences

-If I wasn’t taking out the flying car then maybe just make my way via a jetpack that was attached to my back but no I am working a 5 day week, driving a Toyota Prius which is burning fossil fuel still (Ok it is a hybrid and unleaded but it isn’t completely non polluting).
+If I wasn’t taking out the flying car then maybe just make my way via a jetpack that was attached to my back but no I am working 5 days per week, driving a Toyota Prius which is burning fossil fuel still (OK it is a hybrid and unleaded but it isn’t wholly non-polluting).

-Prior to that I was driving a smelly and from what I know understand poisonous Diesel Peugeot 207.
-Why has it taken so long for us to get fully electric cars that is charged using renewable energy?
-There are a few electric cars out there and probably more coming this way in the next 5 years but again why is taken so long?
+Prior to that, I was driving a smelly and from what I now understand poisonous Diesel Peugeot 207.
+Why has it taken so long for us to get fully electric cars that are charged using renewable energy?
+There are a few electric cars out there and probably more coming this way in the next 5 years but again why has it taken so long?

-When we looked forward to golden age that was to come I expected to be flying into space on a regular basis.
+When we looked forward to a golden age that was to come I expected to be flying into space regularly.
 Staying in geostationary space stations as big as holiday resorts and looking back on a beautiful blue Earth and space full of stars.

-There wasn’t many people I knew in the Sixties and Seventies that wasn’t a Star Trek fan.
-Ok it was fiction and entertain but it broke so many barriers that were around in that day.
-“Star Trek was an attempt to say that humanity will reach maturity and wisdom on the day that it begins not just to tolerate, but take a special delight in differences in ideas and differences in life forms.
+There weren’t many people I knew in the Sixties and Seventies that wasn’t Star Trek fan.
+Okay, it was fiction and entertainment but it broke so many barriers that were around that day.
+“Star Trek was an attempt to say that humanity will reach maturity and wisdom on the day that it begins not just to tolerate but take a special delight in differences in ideas and differences in life forms.

 ― Gene Roddenberry

-It is my experience tells me we are nowhere near that day.
-I see social media, news papers and all over the internet racism, sexism, homophobia, religious intolerance.
+It is my experience that tells me we are nowhere near that day.
+I see on social media, in newspapers and all over the internet racism, sexism, homophobia, and religious intolerance.
 Not just in this country but it is all over the world and I don’t see us becoming a more tolerant society or becoming a global brotherhood of mankind but we are as separated now as we have ever been.
-I am not a negative person by nature but I do despair when I see what mankind is doing it to itself and climate around us.
+I am not a negative person by nature but I do despair when I see what mankind is doing to itself and the climate around us.

-Will there ever be a Golden Age of Mankind?
-I honestly don’t know, I think maybe if we don’t destroy ourselves and the world with either a huge bomb or with killing our land mass and oceans with pollution.
-I hope that one day that we will reach for the stars and colonise other worlds.
+Will there ever be a Golden Age for Mankind?
+I honestly don’t know, I think maybe if we don’t destroy ourselves and the world with either a huge bomb or by killing our land mass and oceans with pollution.
+I hope that we will one day reach for the stars and colonise other worlds.